The Twelve Wild Ducks

 But who should come to meet her on the bridge, not her snow-white dog at all, but her twelve sons!
 Before the mother could cry out to them to stop, the witch of the trolls, who turned out to be a wicked witch after all, threw a spell upon them all and turned them into twelve ducks!
 The ducks flapped their wings, flew away, and away they stayed.

-The Queen mourned her lost sons for a long time.
-She found comfort in nothing at all until at long last, she had a daughter of her own.
+The Queen mourned her lost sons terribly and could find comfort in nothing until at long last, she had a daughter of her own.
 The little princess was the dearest and sweetest child one ever set eyes on.

-She grew up tall and fair, but she was often quiet and her eyes were sad.
+She grew up to be a tall and fair Princess, but was often quiet and her eyes were sad.
 No one could understand what it was that ailed her.

-The Queen was also troubled, as you may believe, for she had many strange fears when she thought about the loss of her twelve sons.
+The Queen was also troubled, as you can imagine she had many strange fears when she thought about the loss of her twelve sons.
 One day she said to her daughter, "Why are you so sad, my daughter?
 Is there anything you want?
 If so, only say the word, and you shall have it!"

 "Oh, it seems so dull and lonely here," said the daughter.
 "Everyone else has brothers and sisters, but I am all alone.
 I have no one. "